suryasai87/ec-sop-management-platform/DEPLOYMENT_INFO.md

 # E&C SOP Management Platform - Deployment Information

-## ✅ Deployment Successful!
-(Updated)
+## ✅ Successfully Deployed from GitHub Repository!

-The E&C SOP End-To-End Management Platform has been successfully deployed to Databricks Apps with the latest configuration.
+The E&C SOP End-To-End Management Platform has been successfully deployed to Databricks Apps directly from the GitHub repository.

 ---